Mojkan/Portfolio/README.md

 # Elvin Hillström Portfolio

 Welcome to my portfolio!
 Here you'll find a selection of both team-based and solo projects I've worked on.
-While most of my work has been created in Unity, I also have experience working in Unreal Engine 5.
+I have experience with both Unity and Unreal Engine 5.
+Below are some of the projects I've worked on.

 # Projects

 ## [Ruin](./Ruin) ← More info!

+**Duration:**  8 weeks
+**Engine:**    Unity
+**Genre:**     Exploration, Puzzle
+**Team:**      3 Programmers, 4 Artists

 ![Ruin Screenshot](Images/ruin.jpg "Screenshot from Ruin")